Skip to content

 Features That Encourage Dangerous Interactions

-When a social media platform designs features that encourage dangerous interactions, liability may arise from the platform's design rather than from the content exchanged.
 That finding comes from Lemmon v.
 Snap, decided by the Ninth Circuit Court of Appeals.

 Snap Encourages Addictive Behavior